apache/nuttx/Documentation/quickstart/configuring.rst

 includes various frontends that allow you to modify configuration easily.
 Usually, the ``menuconfig`` frontend is used, which is a console based menu system (more info `here <https://en.wikipedia.org/wiki/Menuconfig>`_).

-As previously explained in :doc:`compiling`, the first step is to load a premade configuration for your board.
+As previously explained in :doc:`compiling_make`, the first step is to load a premade configuration for your board.
 Then, you can modify this configuration to your liking.
 In this example, we will show how you modify the default configuration of the ``sim`` build, a build of NuttX which runs on your own computer.